-Fitch has maintained the lifetime loss base case at 0.4% applied for VCL 41.
-This conclusion is supported in particular by the record of solid asset performance by predecessor VCL transactions which have cumulative losses well below the base-case assumption.
+Fitch has maintained the lifetime loss base case at 0.4% applied for the previous Fitch-rated VCL 43.
+This conclusion is supported in particular by the record of solid asset performance for predecessor VCL transactions which have cumulative losses well below the base-case assumption.